CalebBell/fluids/docs/developers.rst

 * If running code only a few times, PyPy won't be able to accelerate it as it is a Just In Time Compiler.
 * Sometimes something gets speed up by PyPy some of the time, but not all of the time.
 * Uses more memory, typically 1.5x.
 * Not as good as Numba at generating vectorized, SIMD instructions for the CPU.
+PyPy also isn't as good at inlining small functions.

 The main pros of PyPy are:

 * Really, really fast.
 Some functions literally save 98% of their time by running in PyPy, although 85% is more typical.
 * Accelerates ALL of your code, not a little like numba.
-For scalar functions PyPy is typically faster than numba.
+* For scalar functions PyPy is typically quite a bit faster than numba.
 * Doesn't need special handling, does everything CPython can do.
+* Doesn't need a special coding style!

+A few compromises in the library to make PyPy more performant were made:

+* Use the `sqrt` operator to compute powers as much as possible. `sqrt` and a few multiplies is much cheaper than a power operator.
+This is not really noticeable on CPython, but you can tell in PyPy.
+CPUs have special hardware to make this computation very cheap.

 Notes on Numba